 We offer scholarships for Bachelor's level studies (NB: only for applicants that are required to pay tuition fees).
 The scholarship covers a maximum of 50 percent of the tuition fee.
 Based on your study achievements, you can be granted a scholarship starting from your second year onwards.
 To be eligible for a scholarship, you need to complete 60 ECTS credits during the academic year.

-You can familiarize yourself with the current curriculum and course offerings below, but be aware that changes to the content may occur for the next academic year.
+You can familiarize yourself with the current curriculum on Arcada's digital study guide Start (External link), but be aware that changes to the content may occur for the next academic year.

 Contact us about the programme

 We answer anything related to admissions.
-For other questions, please contact the degree programme director.
+Contact us by email or Unibuddy below (click Staff).
+For other questions, please contact the degree programme director or our student ambassadors.